masaimahapa/emergency-platform/README.md

 This is a platform for managing emergency responses, tracking responders, and coordinating emergency operations.

+## Live Demo
+You can go to this app on: [this link](https://emergency-platform-frontend.onrender.com/)

 ## Overview

 This application enables emergency service providers to: